rafnixschaf/iota/CONTRIBUTING.md

 # Contributors

-Thanks for considering making a contribution to Kinesis or it's documentation.
+Thanks for considering making a contribution to Kinesis or its documentation.

 ## Contribute to Kinesis